-In this reporting period, Mason led two cleanup events, hosted educational booth at several events, and led a storm drain marking activity on Mason campuses.
+In this reporting period, Mason led one cleanup event, hosted educational booth at several events, and presented to students at several classrooms.
+In addition, Mason participated and presented at the annual Virginia Water Conference.
 These events provided hands-on opportunities for Mason students, staff, faculty members, and community visitors to learn about high priority stormwater issues and ways to protect the streams and the environment.
 Mason LD received positive feedbacks from the participants.
 The details about each activity with evaluation metrics are shown below and Appendix C.